nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Several dependencies needed to be updated.
 - Github Actions YAML references were out-of-date and needed version bumps.
 - A bunch of learning was necessary to device a working YAML workflow that produced a v0.3.1 and published it to Marketplace.
+- Attempting to move to Node 22.x failed due to some dependency issues, which was confusing at first.
+Then I noticed that VSCode/Electron leverage Node 20.x, so it might be necessary to develop extensions depending on the same Major Node version as VSCode.

 Overall: Success!
 There is more work to do to ensure that pre-release publish only happens at a particular action.
 For now I've set it to a particular branch.
 A better change (later) would be to only publish on a particular tag.
 I'll figure that out.